 Gammons, Rachel, Alex Carroll, and Lindsay Inge.
 “Sharing Our Success: Using a Teacher Training Program to Improve Information Literacy Instruction and Support MLS Students.”
 Proceedings from Association of College and Research Libraries Baltimore, MD, March 2017. https://go.umd.edu/q8q

 The UMD Libraries' Research and Teaching Fellowship (RTF) prepares MLIS graduate students to be compassionate, student-centered, and evidenced-based library practitioners who view teaching as both central and essential to their work as librarians.
 The Fellowship provides the education, training, mentorship, and support to enable students to succeed in a competitive job market.
-Learn more about the history of our program on our RTF program guide.

 Started in 2015, the Research and Teaching Fellowship is a three-semester scaffolded teacher training program designed to support MLIS students who show an interest in academic librarianship.
 What began as a one-semester student-teaching program has grown into a strong community of practice that includes both current Fellows and alumni, who are employed in a range of research, academic, and teaching institutions across the country.
 As of 2020, we are proud to have supported 25 Fellows through their studies and subsequent job search processes.
 To learn more about our alumni, visit our alumni directory.